 4. If you’ve been more hands on, now is the time to let go.

-“This is really the time to start to let go and allow them to take over managing their own lives,” says Dr. Matthew Rouse, a clinical psychologist with the Child Mind Institute in New York City.
+“This is really the time to start to let go and allow them to take over managing their own lives,” says Dr. Matthew Rouse, a clinical psychologist in New York City.
 “Keep the basic structure, like curfews, allowance, chores, etc. in place, but otherwise, try to let them figure things out on their own.
 If they’re college-bound, review goals and deadlines for standardized tests and applications and encourage them to utilize resources at school, but then hand over the reins to them.
 This year is about giving them a taste of autonomy so that they aren’t the ones who go wild when they’re on their own for the first time next year.”

 “The best advice I can give the parent of a senior is to make sure your child can self-advocate,” says Jessica Lahey, a veteran teacher and author of The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed.
 “Kids who can seek out guidance and tell people what they need or want, will get a great education and receive mentorship wherever they go.”